promise/readme/README.md

 # 👋 I'm Glenn

-a `17.9607`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `17.9608`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/countr
+✨ Pushed 8 commits to countr/countr
 🗣 Commented on #111 in countr/countr
 🗣 Commented on #175 in countr/countr
 📝 Created review (approved) on PR #35 in biaw/test-area